logicuniverse/manifesto/README.md

 > [!IMPORTANT]
 > **Methodological Note: Paradigm over Treatise**
 >
 > This work presents a **paradigm declaration**, not a formal mathematical treatise.
-A paradigm’s primary purpose is to articulate a coherent, self-consistent worldview, establish a structural ontology of logic, and enable the design and empirical evaluation of concrete systems.
-Its value lies in its clarity, orthogonality, and explanatory power.
+The purpose of a paradigm is to articulate a coherent, self-consistent worldview, establish a structural ontology of logic, and enable the design, implementation, and empirical evaluation of concrete systems.
+Its value lies in clarity, orthogonality, explanatory power, and realizability.
 >
+> **The ultimate measure of a logical topology is its capacity to sustain and scale complex intent without structural collapse.
+We prioritize structural viability over symbolic perfection.**
+>
-> For this reason, the present manifesto focuses on structural ontology rather than fully mechanized formalization or axiomatic deduction.
-This is a deliberate strategic choice: we prioritize **early, executable realization over premature formal rigor.** By building and running real implementations, we reveal structural ambiguities and emergent behaviors that cannot be discovered through static proof alone.
+> For this reason, this manifesto centers on structural ontology, not fully mechanized formalization or axiomatic deduction.
+This is a deliberate strategic choice: we prioritize **early, executable realization over premature formal rigor.** By building and running real systems, we uncover structural ambiguities, emergent constraints, and practical limitations that cannot be revealed through static proof alone.
 A paradigm validated by execution is inherently more robust and grounded.
 >
 > Formal verification, axiomatization, and mathematical characterization will follow as the ZYModel matures—guided by empirical evidence from running systems, not abstract speculation.